imagingbook/imagingbook-calibrate/README.md

-# Java/ImageJ implementation of Zhang's camera calibration algorithm #
+# Java/ImageJ Implementation of Zhang's Camera Calibration Algorithm #

 This is a Java implementation of Zhang's camera calibration algorithm.
 It implements the geometric part only, i.e., does not include interest point detection and point correspondence calculations.